pramnora/python/library/turtle/shapes/shapes.md

 CONCLUSION

 The only difficulty I'm having, at the moment, is...;
-the output screen appears only for a short while...1 or 2 seconds;
+the output screen appears only for a short while...just merely 1 or 2 seconds;
+then, completely disappears...;
-then, completely disappears...so, I cannot get the enjoy seeing the output for long...?!
+so, I cannot get the 'enjoy' seeing the program output for too very long...?!
-I will try and Google how to fix this...
+I will try and Google how to fix this...???

 I found the answer to the above question inside of this 'stackoverflow' article:
 - https://stackoverflow.com/questions/19018243/python-turtle-graphics-window-only-opens-briefly-then-closes